 All in the Training

-The article “How to sell insurance (if you’re not a salesperson)” states that you can train yourself to be a better salesperson in order to help you succeed in the insurance industry.
+The article “)” states that you can train yourself to be a better salesperson in order to help you succeed in the insurance industry.

 You should learn about the sales process and understand how it works, continue to pursue leads via social media, family and friends, face your fears and learn to master phone calls, dress for success and find a mentor.
 Just because you may not be a natural born salesperson, doesn’t mean you can’t learn the part.